OSHA is an acronym for “Occupational Safety and Health Administration” which is a sub-division of the United States Department of Labor.

 The following three titles shown here are the sections of the federal code (Title 29) that relate to the construction industry:

 This pamphlet outlines some of the construction industry code sections you will need for your exam.
-However, if you are taking a PSI exam, this reference will not be allowed in the exam area because PSI publishes their own version that you must purchase.
+However, if you are taking a PSI exam, this reference will probably not be allowed at the exam location because PSI publishes their own version that they expect you to purchase.
+There are more up-to-date publications with the same code sections shown on our OSHA Downloads page.